Robert Sedgewick (computer scientist): Work and academic career

-Research
+Research and writing

-Sedgewick developed red-black trees (with Leonidas J. Guibas), ternary search trees (with Jon Bentley), and pairing heaps (with R. E. Tarjan and Michael Fredman).
+Sedgewick developed red–black trees (with Leonidas J. Guibas), ternary search trees (with Jon Bentley), and pairing heaps (with R. E. Tarjan and Michael Fredman).
 He solved open problems left by Donald Knuth in the analysis of quicksort, shellsort, heapsort (with R. Schaffer), and Batcher's sort.
-His books on algorithms are replete with novel implementations of classic algorithms and scientific studies comparing them, in Pascal (programming language), C (programming language), C++, Modula-3, and Java (programming language) (See Bibliography).
-He is known for emphasizing a scientific approach to the analysis of algorithms, based on validating mathematical models with experimental work using realistic data.
 With Philippe Flajolet, he developed the field of mathematics known as analytic combinatorics.

 He has organized research meetings and conferences on data structures, algorithm science, and analytic combinatorics around the world, including Dagstuhl seminars on analysis of algorithms and data structures,.
-In particular, in 1993, together with Rainer Kemp, Philippe Flajolet and Helmut Prodinger, he initiated the successful series of workshops and conferences which was key to the development of a research community around the analysis of algorithms, and which evolved into the AofA—International Meeting on Combinatorial, Probabilistic, and Asymptotic Methods in the Analysis of Algorithms.
+In particular, in 1993, together with Rainer Kemp, Philippe Flajolet and Helmut Prodinger, he initiated a series of workshops and conferences which was key to the development of a research community around the analysis of algorithms, and which evolved into the AofA—International Meeting on Combinatorial, Probabilistic, and Asymptotic Methods in the Analysis of Algorithms.
 Robert Sedgewick was also the main proponent and organizer of the first editions of the SIAM Meetings on Analytic Algorithmics and Combinatorics (ANALCO), a series of meetings annually held from 2004 to 2019, co-located with the Symposium on Discrete Algorithms (SODA).

 Publishing

-Sedgewick is the author of twenty books.
-He is best known for Algorithms, originally published in 1983 and now in its fourth edition.
+Sedgewick is the author of twenty books, including Algorithms, originally published in 1983.
 His 2008 book with Philippe Flajolet, Analytic Combinatorics, was awarded the Leroy P. Steele Prize for mathematical exposition by the American Mathematical Society.
-His most recent book, co-authored with Kevin Wayne, is Computer Science: An Interdisciplinary Approach.
+More recently, he co-authored with Kevin Wayne the book Computer Science: An Interdisciplinary Approach.

 Online learning

-Sedgewick is a pioneer in the development of massive open online courses, currently offering six MOOCs.
-With Kevin Wayne, he developed a scalable model that integrates the textbook, studio-produced online lectures, and extensive online content.
-Their two MOOCs and online content on algorithms are among the most popular on the web and have provided the opportunity for over one million registrants to learn from them at no cost.

-He is an active advocate for expanding the reach of computer science, and is featured in articles in the Chronicle of Higher Education, the American Enterprise Institute, and the Washington Post, with essays published in the Wall Street Journal and Inside Higher Ed.
+Sedgewick has developed massive open online courses in his area.
+With Kevin Wayne, he developed a model that integrates the textbook, studio-produced online lectures, and online content.
+These have had over one million registrants.
+He advocates for expanding the reach of computer science, with essays published in the Wall Street Journal and Inside Higher Ed.